Food craving: Chocolate craving

 Chocolate is seen as a sweet that is desired more by women than by men.
-Studies conducted in the UK and US and Canada have concluded that women indeed crave chocolate more than men.
+Studies conducted in the UK, the US, and Canada have concluded that women indeed crave chocolate more than men.
 Also this chocolate craving seems to occur more perimenstrual.
 However a biological explanation has not been scientifically proven.

 It seems to have a cultural cause instead of a biological cause.
 Spanish women experience perimenstrual chocolate craving far less than American women (24% versus 60%) although they should not differ much physiologically.
 Spanish females crave chocolate more after dinner.
 The times males crave chocolate also differs between both cultures but was the same as the craving for chocolate of females in their culture (except perimenstrual).

 Chocolate is often consumed for presumed dietary deficiencies (e.g., magnesium) or to balance possibly low levels of neurotransmitters involved in the regulation of mood, food intake, and compulsive behaviours (e.g., serotonin and dopamine).

 Chocolate contains methylxanthines, biogenic amines, and cannabinoid-like fatty acids, all of which potentially cause abnormal behaviours and psychological sensations that parallel those of other addictive substances.
 The combination of chocolate's sensory characteristics, nutrient composition, and psychoactive ingredients, compounded with monthly hormonal fluctuations and mood swings among women, ultimately form the model of chocolate cravings.

-Ambivalence (e.g., “nice but naughty”) about foods such as chocolate arises from the attitude that it is highly palatable but should be eaten with restraint.
+Ambivalence (e.g., "nice but naughty") about foods such as chocolate arises from the attitude that it is highly palatable but should be eaten with restraint.
 Attempts to restrict intake, however, cause the desire for chocolate to become more salient, an experience that is then labelled as a craving.
-This, together with a need to provide a reason for why resisting eating chocolate is difficult and sometimes fails, can, in turn, lead the individual to an explanation in terms of addiction (e.g., “chocoholism”).
+This, together with a need to provide a reason for why resisting eating chocolate is difficult and sometimes fails, can, in turn, lead the individual to an explanation in terms of addiction (e.g., "chocoholism").

 For treating small chocolate cravings, the smell of jasmine has been known to work.
 Behavioral techniques, particularly cognitive bias modification and imaginal retraining, have demonstrated some efficacy in decreasing food craving.